Salice Law

 When it comes to legal separation or divorce, key issues must be resolved, including asset division, spousal maintenance (also known as “alimony”) and child related matters.

-At Salice Law, I ensure that my clients’ financial and parental rights are protected, whether through negotiation, mediation or litigation depending on the needs of your case.
+At Salice Law, we ensure that our clients’ financial and parental rights are protected, whether through negotiation, mediation or litigation depending on your specific needs in your specific case.

 See A.R.S.
 Section 25-312 for more information on a no – fault divorce.